 And yet, people still kept coming to tempt their fates.
 That is, until 2012, when the government finally put a stop to all tubing activities on the river.
 The police cleaned out the drug scene and reinforced stricter rules on alcohol sales in the area.
 Most of the bars in Vang Vieng were shut down.

-What Is It Like Today?
+What is Tubing in Laos Like Today?

 For some time after the crackdown, Vang Vieng witnessed a plunge in the number of visitors.
 Today though, the tubing activity has been reintroduced and people have started coming back.
 But the new law only allows four riverside bars to open at any given time.